Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 |`token_type`|Indicates the value of the type of token.|
 |`expires_in`|Access token expiration, in seconds. <br/>After it expires, you need to get a new one.|

+# Integrating with Cybersource

-# Conducting a fraud analysis
+Below is an example of a fraud analysis request with Cybersource.

-Braspag, upon receiving the request data, directs the provider to analyze them.
-Providers use technologies such as device identification, IP geolocation, social network analytics, proxy detection, and speed counters.
-In real-time you will receive a recommendation from the analysis and you can take an action.
+> Attention: You should only send the `BraspagTransactionId` field if your flow is `AuthorizeFirst` and you are using Pagador Braspag.
+The `BraspagTransactionId` field is the identifier of the transaction in Pagador.
+Learn more at [Pagador documentation](https://braspag.github.io//en/manual/braspag-pagador){:target="_blank"}.

-## Analyzing a transaction in Cybersource
+## Analyzing a transaction at Cybersource

+### Request

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">analysis/v2/</span></aside>